quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 [WARNING] Execution data for class org/acme/quickstart/GreetingResource does not match.
 ```

-It seems that Quarkus and Jacoco step on each other's toes.
+It seems that Quarkus and JaCoCo step on each other's toes.
 What happens is that Quarkus transforms the JAX-RS resources (and also the Panache files).
 You may have noticed that ```GreetingResource``` was not written in the simplest way like:

 ```Java